 McDonald’s is a company that has fought negative comments for a long time.
 There are tons of accusations of how its food harms people’s health.
 The term “fast food” itself is closely associated with junk food and the McDonald’s brand.

-When a Canadian representative office experienced the worsening treatment to the McDonald’s brand, they launched a special project called “Our Food.
+When a Canadian representative office experienced the worsening treatment of the McDonald’s brand, they launched a special project called “Our Food.
 Your Questions.”
-Any user was able to leave the question concerning the McDonald’s products on the open page.
+Any user was able to leave a question concerning McDonald’s products on the open page.